HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 Applies to Providers and Payers as the referral requester

-Patient is assessed by a practitioner and referred to a Coordination Platform (CP).
-CP refers to a Community Based Organization (CBO) to deliver the service.
+Patient is assessed by a provider and referred to a CP.
+CP refers to a CBO to deliver the service.

 In the Indirect Referral with Direct CBO, each system has a FHIR server.
 Thus, the interactions will be highly similar to the Direct process described above.
 The Provider will use subscription on the CP's FHIR server, and the CP will use subscription on the CBO's FHIR server.
 See [capability statements](artifacts.html#capability-statements) for server behavior requirements.